Published in Psychologies Magazine in December 2003 —

 Would you say that spirituality can be therapeutic?

-Which God do we rely on?
+To which God do we turn?

 Isn't this the most important development?